 Since the deep rich red dahongpao known as Huang Long Shan Da Hongni 黄龙山大红泥 is so rare, why are there so many deep red teapots that are said to be made of dahongpao on the market?
 In many cases, dishonest potters will use regular zisha or a mixture of different clays and or zisha clays, and add iron oxide powder or other coloring to give the clay a very deep red color.
 These teapots are not original ore (pure zisha) Yixing teapots.
 We don’t recommend purchasing these teapots, as the mixture of clays and chemicals are unknown and unregulated.

 Dahongpao (Huang Long Shan Da Hongni 黄龙山大红泥) is extremely rare.
 Zhuni dahongpao is still available and is mined a little bit each year, however, it is still rare as it is hand-picked from the larger amount of zhuni ore (itself a small percentage of the overall amount of zisha mined each year).

 Unfortunately, most teapots being sold as “dahongpao” in the market are mixed clays, probably using iron oxide and other clays and/or chemicals.
 One way to tell if the clay is zhuni dahongpao as opposed to fake dahongpao, is the tone of the clay.
 Zhuni dahongpao appears much like zhuni, with a similar texture and quality to the clay, but with a redder orange tone.
 Zhuni dahongpao still has the zhuni orange tone.
-Fake dahongpao often tries to replicated the dark red of Huang Long Shan Da Hongni 黄龙山大红泥 or it has a bright red tone.
-These are warning signs that the clay is a mixture of chemicals and clays.
+Fake dahongpao often tries to replicate the deep dark red of Huang Long Shan Da Hongni 黄龙山大红泥, although it often comes across a brighter red than actual Da Hongni clay.
+This is a red flag that the clay has had chemical colorant added to it.